Gaddafi's children in exile, on the run, or dead

 In U.S. diplomatic cables, Saif al-Arab was said to have spent "much time partying."

-The remaining children appear to be safe for the moment at least in neighboring countries.
+The remaining children appear to be safe for the moment at least in neighbouring countries.

 Saadi fled to Niger in September, where the government has said he would not be extradited if there was a possibility he would not get a fair trial or risked getting the death penalty.